In 1786, the new democratic government of the United States of America wasn’t quite working out like some Revolutionary War veterans had expected.

 And, when they went back to their family farms, they found they were subject to heavy new state taxes imposed to help pay off government war debts owed to rich merchants.

 Many farmers who couldn’t afford to pay their taxes and other debts had their farms seized and were sentenced to serve time a debtors’ prison.

 In response, angry veterans in Massachusetts began joining together to take over and shut down local courts.
-One group of vets tried to take over the local armory.
+One group of vets tried to take over the Springfield armory.

-Many of the “rebels” were put in prison.
-Some were executed, as recommended by Founding Father Samuel Adams.
+Some were sent to prison.
+Eighteen were sentenced to be hanged, as recommended by Founding Father Samuel Adams.

 Drawing a somewhat arbitrary distinction between governments with and without kings at the top, Adams said:

 “Rebellion against a king may be pardoned, or lightly punished, but the man who dares to rebel against the laws of a republic ought to suffer death.”